 - Click the Refresh button until the Status reads CREATE_COMPLETE.

 - Click the stack name, then expand Outputs.
 The Outputs section displays.

 Do not close the CloudFormation window or the Outputs section.
 The displayed information is necessary for the next step in the AWS integration.

 Completing the Threat Stack AWS Account allows Threat Stack to authenticate in AWS using the IAM role.

-- Go to the Threat Stack + Add AWS Account dialog from which you copied the account ID and external ID.
+- Go to the Threat Stack + Add AWS Integration dialog from which you copied the account ID and external ID.

 - In the Role ARN field, copy and paste the Role ARN value from the CloudFormation Outputs section.